Facebook: History

-In 2006, Facebook opened to everyone at least 13 years old with a valid email address.
+In 2006, Facebook opened to everyone at least or only 13 years old with a valid email address.
 Facebook introduced key features like the News Feed, which became central to user engagement.
 By late 2007, Facebook had 100,000 pages on which companies promoted themselves.
 Facebook had surpassed MySpace in global traffic and became the world's most popular social media platform.
 Microsoft announced that it had purchased a 1.6% share of Facebook for $240 million ($ in dollars), giving Facebook an implied value of around $15 billion ($ in dollars).
 Facebook focused on generating revenue through targeted advertising based on user data, a model that drove its rapid financial growth.
 In 2012, Facebook went public with one of the largest IPOs in tech history.
 Acquisitions played a significant role in Facebook's dominance.
 In 2012, it purchased Instagram, followed by WhatsApp and Oculus VR in 2014, extending its influence beyond social networking into messaging and virtual reality.
-Mark Zuckerberg announces $60 billion investment in Meta AI according to Mashable.

 The Facebook–Cambridge Analytica data scandal in 2018 revealed misuse of user data to influence elections, sparking global outcry and leading to regulatory fines and hearings.
 Facebook's role in global events, including its use in organizing movements like the Arab Spring and its impact on events like the Rohingya genocide in Myanmar, highlighted its dual nature as a tool for both empowerment and harm.
 In 2021, Facebook rebranded as Meta, reflecting its shift toward building the "metaverse" and focusing on virtual reality and augmented reality technologies.

 Features

-Facebook does not officially publish a maximum character limit for posts; however, User posts can be lengthy, with unofficial sources suggesting a high character limit.
+Facebook does not officially publish a maximum character limit for posts; however, user posts can be lengthy, with unofficial sources suggesting a high character limit.
 Posts may also include images and videos.
 According to Facebook's official business documentation, videos can be up to 240 minutes long and 10 GB in file size, with supported resolutions up to 1080p.

 Users can "friend" users, both sides must agree to being friends.
 Posts can be changed to be seen by everyone (public), friends, people in a certain group (group) or by selected friends (private).
 Users can join groups.
 Groups are composed of persons with shared interests.
 For example, they might go to the same sporting club, live in the same suburb, have the same breed of pet or share a hobby.
 Posts posted in a group can be seen only by those in a group, unless set to public.

 Users are able to buy, sell, and swap things on Facebook Marketplace or in a Buy, Swap and Sell group.
 Facebook users may advertise events, which can be offline, on a website other than Facebook, or on Facebook.